 The claimant should notify us as soon as is reasonably possible after the occurrence of the event giving rise to the claim.
 A claimant can do this by contacting Zurich Customer Care and a claim form will be forwarded to the claimant to complete, sign and return to us.
+In some instances, a tele-lodgement service will be available.
 Alternatively the claimant can access claim forms on our website www.zurich.com.au.